giantmonkey/korona-cloud-client/gem/docs/AccountsApi.md

 ## update_account

-> update_account(korona_account_id, account_id, body)
+> update_account(korona_account_id, account_id, account)

-updates the single account

-if [number] is set, the number of the object will change and the resource location as well
+updates the single account; if [number] is set, the number of the object will change and the resource location as well

 ### Examples